Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: consultant (https://w3id.org/ldac/terms#consultant)

-The participant contributes expertise to the creation of a work.
+The participant contributes expertise to the creation of a work, for example by contributing knowledge of their native language.

 ### Values expected to be one of these types: